 As neither of us had family over here, we chose to settle in one place while Luke was growing up, so he would be able to make good, long term friends.

 He has done that, and at nineteen years old, Luke moved into a share house with three of them in Brisbane.
 He has a car, a job and is healthy and happy, choosing to stay in Australia to see how life opens up for him.

 Baz and I on the other hand, recently decided to release ourselves from the promise of a settled life now Luke is a young man on his own life journey.
-We have sold our Australian home and are now about to begin the next chapter, where we’ll learn to sail, buy a yacht and see where life takes us.
+We have sold our Australian home and are now on the next chapter, where we learn to sail, buy a yacht and see where life takes us.